University of Naples Federico II: Founding: Political project of Frederick II

 The artificiality of its creation posed great difficulties in attracting students; Thomas Aquinas was one of the few who came in these early years.
 Those years were further complicated by the long existence, in nearby Salerno, of Europe's most prestigious medical faculty, the Schola Medica Salernitana.
 The fledgling faculty of medicine at Naples had little hope of competing with it, and in 1231 the right of examination was surrendered to Salerno.
 The establishment of new faculties of theology and law under papal sponsorship in Rome in 1245 further drained Naples of students, as Rome was a more attractive location.
 In an effort to revitalize the dwindling university, in 1253, all the remaining schools of the university of Naples moved to Salerno, in the hope of creating a single viable university for the south.
 But that experiment failed and the university (minus medicine) moved back to Naples in 1258 (in some readings, Naples was "refounded" in 1258 by Manfred Hohenstaufen, as by this time there were hardly any students left).
 The Angevin reforms after 1266 and the subsequent decline of Salerno gave the University of Naples a new lease on life and put it on a stable, sustainable track.

+Frederick II's political-university objective was not limited to the training of suitable officials for the state service, but also encompassed the creation of a broad intellectual elite capable of consolidating the Empire through legal elements as well as cultural contributions.

+The Studium was organized in an original manner, different from the so-called Bolognese or Parisian model of the university.
+It was a closed institution with very strict rules.
+Students and professors were forbidden from leaving its walls.
+This type of university organization was also adopted in some Spanish universities.

+The original location of the University of Naples remains uncertain, but it is hypothesized to have been situated in the region of Nido, next to the Church of San Marco and the Monastery of Donna Romita.
+During the reign of Charles I, several reforms were introduced in the organization of the University, including the establishment of the Magistrate of the students and the introduction of new academic titles.
+The chairs were defined more clearly, becoming six: Medicine, Canon Law, Civil Law, Theology, Grammar, and Logic.
+During the reign of Charles I of Anjou, the University of Naples saw the presence of important figures such as Andrea and Bartolomeo da Capua, Andrea Bonello, Filippo da Castrocoeli, and St. Thomas Aquinas, the latter being the beneficiary of a monthly subsidy granted by the King.
+Others like Giacomo Belvisio, Andrea d'Isernia, and Arnaldo di Villanova were also renowned under his successor.

+However, periods of political instability and the Spanish conquest brought turmoil once again to the University.
+Ferdinand the Catholic sold the office of Magistrate of the students to the city, and Viceroys abolished the students' exemption privileges.
+Despite attempts at reform, abuses persisted, and the University failed to regain its reputation.